VALERE91/gamepowerhammer-client/README.md

 # Game Power Hammer

-A streamlined, cross-platform GUI client for the Rust-based Game Development Pipeline Tool, built to simplify environment setup, build management, and source control integration for game developers.
+A streamlined, cross-platform GUI client for the Rust-based Game Power Hammer tool, built to simplify environment setup, build management, and source control integration for game developers.

 ## Overview